jetale/Dijkstras/README.md

 # Eager Dijkstra's Algorithm Tool in Python3

-This is a implementation of Eager Dijkstra's algorithm in Python3.
+This is an implementation of Eager Dijkstra's algorithm in Python3.
 I built it in a day so still needs polishing

 Dijkstra's algorithm is used to find shortest path from a given starting point to the destination.
 It has many applications from Google map navigation, Uber rider assignment to functioning of the internet.
 Open shortest path first and IS-IS algorithms are based on Dijkstra's algorithm